Leading With Authenticity

-There is perhaps no topic more relevant than authenticity to my life, my career and my leadership role, so I am especially excited about the opportunity to participate in the keynote panel, “Leading with Authenticity,” at Brandon Hall Group’s A Way Forward: Women in Leadership Summit, June 15–16 in Delray, Florida.
+There is perhaps no topic more relevant than authenticity to my life, my career, and my leadership role, so I am especially excited about the opportunity to participate in the keynote panel, “Leading With Authenticity,” at Brandon Hall Group’s A Way Forward: Women in Leadership Summit, June 15–16 in Delray Beach, Florida.

 By definition, authenticity requires being real, and for women, that often translates to sharing and acting on feelings—certainly not something that has traditionally been welcomed or encouraged in the workplace.
-When I took my first Myers-Briggs test back in business school, I tested off the charts in “F” (feeling).
+When I took my first Myers-Briggs test back in business school, I tested off the charts with an “F” (feeling).
 The accompanying analysis indicated that people of my profile—“high F”—were unlikely to ascend to the heights of executive leadership.
 But I believe that has changed, and we are discovering that women’s inherent social and interpersonal skills can actually provide them—and their employers—with a competitive advantage.

 Sodexo’s Global CEO, Michel Landel, has gone on record discussing the benefits of gender equality in the workplace as well as the increasing demand for what we call cognitive skills in high-paying jobs.
 The qualities that make the executives of today successful are the qualities that are most often attributed to women.

-So that’s the business impact, but there’s also an accompanying culture impact.
-At Inspirus, we’re in the engagement business, where it is vital that people feel included, valued, heard and connected, regardless of who they are, where they come from, their race or their gender.
+So that’s the business impact, but there’s also an accompanying cultural impact.
+At Inspirus, we’re in the engagement business, where it is vital that people feel included, valued, heard, and connected, regardless of who they are, where they come from, their race or their gender.
 Creating a culture where people can bring their whole selves to work is the essence of diversity and inclusion—and, of course, authenticity.

 More than ever, I’m convinced that you can’t be a good leader without the self-awareness that comes from knowing who you are and what you want.
 It is that self-awareness that allows us to live our lives authentically, and it is our authenticity that gives us the resolution to lead with purpose and courage.
 And when we project our own authenticity, we give permission to others to do the same.